nabeelvalley/docs/src/content/blog/2021/17-06/sst-framework.md

 description: Build, debug, and deploy serverless applications on AWS using SST and VSCode
 ---

+---
+published: true
+title: Building Serverless Apps using the Serverless Stack Framework
+subtitle: 17 June 2021
+description: Build, debug, and deploy serverless applications on AWS using SST and VSCode
+---

 > Prior to doing any of the below you will require your `~/.aws/credentials` file to be configured with the credentials for your AWS account

 # Serverless Stack Framework